8bit-pixies/machine-learning-systems-book/docs/2. Data Representation/02-transfer-learning.md

 model2.score(X, y)
 ```

 Although the performance in both variations is worse than using the built-in k-nearest neighbors classifier, it is an order of magnitude faster on larger datasets.
-This kind of fine-tuning can
+This kind of fine-tuning can be used to build and deploy models in resource constrained settings.